vfreitas23/aws-etl-ttt-workshop/docs/03-StreamingLab/03-streaming-lab.md

 **Kinesis Data Stream**

 A Kinesis Data Stream named **etl-ttt-demo-stream** has been added already which will receive the stream of data from a script you will run later on this lab.
-Click here <add link> to explore the Kinesis Data Stream if you want.
+Click [here](http://console.aws.amazon.com/) to search for **Amazon Kinesis** and explore the **Kinesis Data Stream** if you want.

 ![KINESIS STREAM](images/studio-kinises-data-stream.png)

 **Cataloged Streaming Table**

-As you already saw it, a table named **etl-ttt-demo-stream** has been created for you with a proper schema definition and all the necessary settings.
-You can see the details of this table in the AWS Glue Console <link>.
+As you already saw it, a table named **web-page-streaming-table** has been created for you with a proper schema definition and all the necessary settings.
+You can see the details of this table in the **AWS Glue Console** <link>.

 Here's a snapshot of that table's schema.